-This piece of wild land, located 11 kilometres from the Saint-François Marina and 12 kilometres south of La Désirade, has been a nature reserve since 1998 and is an exceptional place, both for its wildlife and for its seabed.
+This piece of wild land, located 11 kilometres from the Saint-François Marina has been a nature reserve since 1998 and is an exceptional place, both for its wildlife and for its seabed.

-A narrow channel that forms a lagoon separates the two islands, Terre-de-Bas and Terre-de-Haut.
-The lagoon is bursting with colourful fish, rays, turtles, lemon sharks, and barracudas that you can admire by equipping yourself with a mask and snorkel.
-You can only dock on Terre-de-Bas, the land of the Lesser Antillean Iguana, a protected vegetarian species, which feeds mainly on leaves and flowers.
-You will come across dozens of both young and adult iguanas, in sizes up to 170 centimetres (mostly tail) and weighing three kilograms.
-Visits are organised by various companies, and some feature a beach barbecue lunch.
-Terre-de-Haut, however, is not accessible, as it is a protected nature reserve for green and hawksbill sea turtles, which lay their eggs there.
-Jet skis are forbidden around Petite-Terre and the ONF (National Forests Office) and the Coastal Conservancy, who are the proprietors, limit the number of visitors to Terre-de Bas to 200 per day.
+The two islands, Terre-de-Bas and Terre-de-Haut, are separated by a narrow channel forming a lagoon that is bursting with colourful fish, rays, turtles, lemon sharks, and barracudas you can admire by equipping yourself with a mask and snorkel.
+You can only dock on Terre-de-Bas, the land of the Lesser Antillean Iguana, a protected species.
+You will come across dozens of both young and adult iguanas, which can grow up to 160 centimetres (mostly tail) and weigh three kilograms.
+Terre-de-Haut, however, is not accessible, as it is a protected nature reserve for green turtles, which lay their eggs there.
+Jet skis are forbidden around Petite-Terre and the ONF (National Forests Office) and the Coastal Conservancy limit the number of visitors to Terre-de Bas to 200 per day.

 Finally, when leaving you may be lucky enough to see some dolphins who have chosen to make the outskirts of Petite-Terre their home.
 Truly a day of dreams!